Makerville/knit/Readme.md

 - AW-CU300 WiFi module
 - W25Q32 Winbond Flash

+What the above setup allows one to do is power the board using an external 5V when developing an application, and switch to a 3.3V source, like a lithium ion battery, when deploying the application.
+The voltage regulator and the USB to serial converter is not necessary for normal operation of the WiFi module and flash memory, as long as you have a stable 3.3V power source.

 ### Input sources

 You can power up your Knit board using one of the following -